 Being an artist, a crafter, or simply a creator of any kind, you have probably already heard of a little corner of the internet called Etsy.
 It is a prime spot to sell all your wares.
 In the last ten-plus years Etsy has not only revolutionized how crafters can sell their items, but also how customers can purchase artisanal items.
 Long gone are the days of having to tote your creations across town and renting an expensive booth to get mass exposure for your handcrafted goods.
 This hugely popular site has an easily searchable database.
 All you need is just a few pictures and descriptions of what you are selling to get started.
 Before you know it you will have all your items uploaded and in front of customers while the little ones are down for a nap.
 Once you get the hang of listing the items, you might even be able to get it done fast enough for you to catch a nap too!

 eBay, Amazon, and Etsy are indeed wonderful ways to sell your merchandise and generate additional income streams.
 The rules to these sites, their subsequent fees, and layouts themselves can be ever-changing, however.
 It is a good rule of thumb to use your own website, blog, or social media to sell some items directly.
 While direct selling may seem daunting, there are many other sites and services that can make any site or blog retail-ready and the main 2 are Big Commerce Enterprise and Shopify Plus.
 Shopify can be of great help to every online retail store owner.
 Don’t ever think your business is too small.
 You have to think big in order to make big money.
 They have multiple options offered, this ensures it will be simple to find the right fit to be beneficial to your business.
 The advent of PayPal and the slew of other financial institutions now readily available, allows you to receive money directly from credit card transactions without having a merchant account.
+Shopify also offers in-house apps to help business owners with their sales.
+Apps like Tada are great apps that helps store owners increasing their subscribers by allowing store visitors to play fun and exciting games in exchange of their email addresses.
+This is also a great way to reduce the rate of shopping cart abandonment issues.
 The number of obstacles holding you back from direct selling has all but disappeared.

 The current world we live in practically demands a side hustle of some sort.
 Whether crafting and creating is your side hustle, or your main, as moms we know the best way to do something is to do it as efficiently as possible.
 Making sure that your items are selling, your bank account is growing, and your brand is building while you concurrently focus on raising children and your own happiness isn’t as daunting as it once was.
 Take advantage of every income stream available, and make sure not to leave even one dollar on the virtual table if you can help it!
 Besides, future last-minute models of cells made out of Rice Krispies may depend on it.